 If you have never yet attended it is a must for adults and children alike.
 For children (and some adults) the event kicks off at 12 midday with the now well established activity of parachuting teddies from the St. Mary’s church tower (teddies are escorted to the top by event organisers, not teddy owners!).
 Find out how to prepare your teddy for the big day.

-From 12 midday also, at The Beeches a delicious brunch is served, including hot beef rolls, hot dog rolls with all the trimmings at very reasonable prices.
+From 12 midday also, at The Beeches a delicious brunch is served which includes hot beef rolls and hot dog rolls all at very reasonable prices.

 At 1pm, another tradition of this lovely event is the opening by the vicar.
 This year our new Vicar, Phillip Merry and his wife Denise, as guest’s of honour, will perform the official opening of the Fayre.

 At 2pm the Punch & Judy Tent opens and the John Hubbard Country & Western Band strike up to give a charming musical backdrop to this part of the day.
 A chance to park the kids and take a look around at all the stalls and spend some money in a good cause.

 At 3.30pm the traditional children’s races are compered by the redoubtable John Stebbing with his loud hailer.
 This is a great event that really makes the whole thing very worthwhile.

 At 4.30pm the prize giving kicks off.
 Hang around over that last drink or a cup of tea, to see if you have won anything.

 At 5pm the whole event has to be cleared away.
 Many hands make light work so if you don’t mind helping a little this is very much appreciated.

 Entrance via Church Pathway, Grove Road and Memorial Hall Car Park